SruthiVippaturi/Stockprediction2025/readme.md

 VIX_5d_Change: 5-day percent change in VIX.

 ### Key Findings
-The model successfully identifies high-risk periods where the market might experience significant declines (≥4% drop in SPY).
+The model successfully identifies high-risk periods where the market might experience significant declines.

 On April 4th, 2025, the model predicted a 26% chance of a market crash, indicating a moderate level of risk.
 This prediction came ahead of the significant market downturn that occurred, as the S&P 500 saw a 6% drop due to escalating tariff tensions between the U.S. and China, erasing $6.4 trillion in market value.